jhap1982/giveituruguay/2012/2012-10-04 - New Orleans Arena, New Orleans, LA, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Can't Stop
+3. Can't Stop
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-She's Only 18
+6. She's Only 18
-Throw Away Your Television
+7. Throw Away Your Television
-Soul to Squeeze
+8. Soul to Squeeze
-Tell Me Baby
+9. Tell Me Baby
-Apache Rose Peacock part of
+10. Apache Rose Peacock part of
-The Adventures of Rain Dance Maggie
+11. The Adventures of Rain Dance Maggie
-Right on Time
+12. Right on Time
-Under the Bridge
+13. Under the Bridge
-Goodbye Hooray
+14. Goodbye Hooray
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Higher Ground
+18. Higher Ground
-Everybody Knows This Is Nowhere
+19. Everybody Knows This Is Nowhere
-Give It Away
+20. Give It Away

 ## Notes